-College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Black Diaspora > News and Events > Webcasts, Videos, Films > Podcasts
+College of Liberal Arts & Social Sciences > Centers & Institutes > Center for Black Diaspora > Events > Webcasts, Videos, Films > Podcasts

 The Black Romance Podcast features conversations with Black writers, editors, and scholars of historical and contemporary popular romance fiction.
 Guests talk about a range of experiences: their difficulties trying to publish love stories with Black characters; their favorite books; writing and teaching about black romance fiction; traditional vs self-publishing; publishing queer romance fiction; the impetus for writing books that focus on inclusion and racial uplift themes; and their recently released books.
 These intergenerational voices of writers featured in this podcast are beginning to build a much needed archive on the production and publication of Black Romance.

 Producer and Host: Julie E. Moody-Freeman / Editor: Juelle Daley / Website Design: Farrad DeBerry

 In my conversation with Kitt, she talks about publishing romance fiction in the 1980’s, the path she took to becoming one of the first published writer for Kensington’s Arabesque series in 1994, about working with Black editors Vivian Stephens and Monica Harris, and she provides a sneak peek into her upcoming releases.

 New York Times best-selling writer Brenda Jackson recounts the challenges she faced publishing romance fiction with black characters in the 1980’s and why she negotiated her own contract to publish her first novel in 1995.

 Having published over one hundred and twenty-five novels, Jackson talks about the importance of how Blackness is represented in media and popular culture and about how this led her into film making.

 In this conversation, Jenkins and I talk about her early experiences as a Black woman writing and trying to publish her historical romance featuring Black characters.
 We also discuss